-Probability Sampling is a sampling technique in which sample from a larger population are chosen using a method based on the theory of probability.
+Definition: Probability sampling is defined as a sampling technique in which the researcher chooses samples from a larger population using a method based on the theory of probability.
 For a participant to be considered as a probability sample, he/she must be selected using a random selection.

-The most important requirement of probability sampling is that everyone in your population has a known and an equal chance of getting selected.
-For example, if you have a population of 100 people every person would have odds of 1 in 100 for getting selected.
+The most critical requirement of probability sampling is that everyone in your population has a known and equal chance of getting selected.
+For example, if you have a population of 100 people, every person would have odds of 1 in 100 for getting selected.
 Probability sampling gives you the best chance to create a sample that is truly representative of the population.

-Probability sampling uses statistical theory to select randomly, a small group of people (sample) from an existing large population and then predict that all their responses together will match the overall population.
+Probability sampling uses statistical theory to randomly select a small group of people (sample) from an existing large population and then predict that all their responses will match the overall population.

-Simple random sampling as the name suggests is a completely random method of selecting the sample.
+Simple random sampling, as the name suggests, is an entirely random method of selecting the sample.
 This sampling method is as easy as assigning numbers to the individuals (sample) and then randomly choosing from those numbers through an automated process.
 Finally, the numbers that are chosen are the members that are included in the sample.

-There are two ways in which the samples are chosen in this method of sampling: Lottery system and using number generating software/ random number table.
-This sampling technique usually works around large population and has its fair share of advantages and disadvantages.
+There are two ways in which researchers choose the samples in this method of sampling: The lottery system and using number generating software/ random number table.
+This sampling technique usually works around a large population and has its fair share of advantages and disadvantages.

-Stratified Random sampling involves a method where a larger population can be divided into smaller groups, that usually don’t overlap but represent the entire population together.
-While sampling these groups can be organized and then draw a sample from each group separately.
+Stratified random sampling involves a method where the researcher divides a more extensive population into smaller groups that usually don’t overlap but represent the entire population.
+While sampling, organize these groups and then draw a sample from each group separately.

-A common method is to arrange or classify by sex, age, ethnicity and similar ways.
+A standard method is to arrange or classify by sex, age, ethnicity, and similar ways.
 Splitting subjects into mutually exclusive groups and then using simple random sampling to choose members from groups.

-Members in each of these groups should be distinct so that every member of all groups get equal opportunity to be selected using simple probability.
-This sampling method is also called “random quota sampling” Cluster random sampling is a way to randomly select participants when they are geographically spread out.
+Random cluster sampling is a way to select participants randomly that are spread out geographically.
 For example, if you wanted to choose 100 participants from the entire population of the U.S., it is likely impossible to get a complete list of everyone.
-Instead, the researcher randomly selects areas (i.e. cities or counties) and randomly selects from within those boundaries.
+Instead, the researcher randomly selects areas (i.e., cities or counties) and randomly selects from within those boundaries.

 Let us take an example to understand this sampling technique.
-The population of the US alone is 330 million, it is practically impossible to send a survey to every individual to gather information but you can use probability sampling to get data which is as good even if it is collected from a smaller population.
+The population of the US alone is 330 million.
+It is practically impossible to send a survey to every individual to gather information.
+Use probability sampling to collect data, even if you collect it from a smaller population.

-For example, consider hypothetically an organization has 500,000 employees sitting at different geographic locations.
-The organization wishes to make certain amendment in its human resource policy, but before they roll out the change they wish to know if the employees will be happy with the change or not.
+For example, an organization has 500,000 employees sitting at different geographic locations.
+The organization wishes to make certain amendments in its human resource policy, but before they roll out the change, they want to know if the employees will be happy with the change or not.
 However, it’s a tedious task to reach out to all 500,000 employees.
 This is where probability sampling comes handy.
-A sample from the larger population i.e from 500,000 employees can be chosen.
+A sample from the larger population i.e., from 500,000 employees, is chosen.
 This sample will represent the population.
-A survey now can be deployed to the sample.
+Deploy a survey now to the sample.

 From the responses received, management will now be able to know whether employees in that organization are happy or not about the amendment.